 We recommend 4-5 portions per kg.

-Pipers Farm loin of pork is a rolled, boneless joint, packed with succulent flavour.
+Pipers Farm loin of free range pork is a rolled, boneless joint, packed with succulent flavour.
 Our butchers meticulously bone out the joint then remove the skin and take off any excess fat.
 The skin is then scored and neatly re-tied around the joint.
 This means you have the juiciest meat but without any superficial fat.
 It also results in unbelievably good crackling - properly crispy and crunchy.
 This is a joint that looks impressive but is really easy to cook - and even easier to carve.

 It's important to us at Pipers Farm that our Saddleback pigs live as much of their lives outside as possible.
 They're sociable animals who enjoy the company of their peers and who need to be able to act out their natural instincts.
 That means rootling in the dirt with their snouts, wallowing in mud to cool down or playing boisterous games.
 Activity is important for building strong muscles and robust skeletons and pigs are naturally athletic, so having space to run is vital.
 Because our pigs live outdoors (except when it's very cold or very muddy) they develop thick skins - and it's these skins that turn into perfect, puffy crackling.